northswiss/jekyll-boilerplate/_posts/2016-06-22-the-best-tips-to-avoid-and-deal-with-travel-delays.md

 published: true
 title: 'The Best Tips to Avoid (And Deal With!)
 Travel Delays '
 seo-meta: >-
-  a handful of tips to better prepare your employees for the very worst business travel has to offer.
+  A handful of tips to better prepare your employees for the very worst business travel has to offer.
 tags:
   - Business Travel